braincogsci/mbcs-projects/Miscellaneous/Formatting and Publication Guidelines.md

+## Introduction

 The individual projects (i.e. *Research Project 1*, *Research Project 2* and *Literature Thesis*) lead to written works of different kinds:

-- A technical report for *Research Project 1*
+- A [[../Research Project 1/Technical report|technical report]] for *Research Project 1*
 - A journal article for *Research Project 2*
 - A review paper for *Literature Thesis*

 The exact formatting and citation style can follow that of a respectable journal within the field of enquiry of the student.
-It is at the discretion of the student a supervisor to decide which journal to use.
-Yet for all written works, there are a few constraints.
+It is at the discretion of the student a supervisor to decide which journal to use for _Research Project 2_.
+That being said, the following formatting and publication guidelines should be followed.

 ## Cover page
 For all projects, the written work must be submitted via the respective [[./Datanose project page|Datanose project page]] with a single cover page that includes: